Cerebral atrophy: Measures

 CT and MRI are most commonly used to observe the brain for cerebral atrophy.
 A CT scan takes cross sectional images of the brain using X-rays, while an MRI uses a magnetic field.
 With both measures, multiple images can be compared to see if there is a loss in brain volume over time.

 Difference from hydrocephalus

 Cerebral atrophy can be hard to distinguish from hydrocephalus because both cerebral atrophy and hydrocephalus involve an increase in cerebrospinal fluid (CSF) volume.
 In cerebral atrophy, this increase in CSF volume comes as a result of the decrease in cortical volume.
 In hydrocephalus, the increase in volume happens due to the CSF itself.

 Treatment

-Cerebral atrophy is not usually preventable.
-However, there are steps that can be taken to reduce the risk:
+Prevention of cerebral atrophy depends on preventing the conditions driving it.
+Some steps that can be taken to reduce the risk: